Life Science

 Job Title Name Research Field Specialty Master’s Course in Charge

 Professor Kubota, Hisashi Regional planning design Urban transportation planning, neighborhood traffic planning, and city planning.
 Recent topics : Theory of planning and designing for the promotion of safety measures for community roads.
 Transportation system theory for urban area activation.
 Transportation systems in world heritage sites and tourist spots.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Associate Professor Kojima, Aya Regional planning design Research on neighborhood traffic planning, traffic calming, traffic safety measures on community roads, residents’ consensus building for neighborhood traffic planning, bicycle safety measures, traffic safety for elderly people.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Professor Tanaka, Norio River and coastal engineering Hydraulic and Environmental Engineering, Environment-friendly Water Disaster Prevention and Disaster Mitigation Engineering.
 Research on planning and management of coastal and riparian forests that contribute to strengthen the mitigation functions for tsunamis and river floods, and research on river channels downstream of dams, cobble riverbeds, and wetlands are being conducted with the aim of Elucidation of aquatic biological dynamics under the interaction between flow field and sediment transport sedimentation.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Associate Professor Fukahori, Kiyotaka Regional planning design Through research on evaluating the visual characteristics of urban space and structures, and research on people’s perception of landscape, we are working on the construction of a technical system to support landscape planning and design of urban space and structures.
-Environmental Control System Course
+Civil and Environmental Engineering /Interdisciplinary Education Program for Applied Science and Technology in Global Environment

 Associate Professor Yagisawa, Junji Rivers and coasts Research on the environment and disaster prevention engineering in the hydrosphere.
 Research on hydraulic experiments and numerical models for the purpose of clarifying scouring phenomena during overflow around levees.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Assistant Professor Igarashi, Yoshiya Rivers and coasts Flood Disaster Prevention and Mitigation Engineering: For flood disasters such as floods and tsunamis, the phenomena are clarified through hydraulic model tests, numerical simulation, and field surveys.
 In addition, research is being conducted on the management of rivers and coasts that contribute to disaster reduction and disaster prevention.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Infrastructure Creation Unit